-We can create arrays to hold objects of any type, either basic data types like int and double, or instances of objects such as Image and FilledOval or TShirt.
+We can create arrays to hold objects of any type, either basic data types like int and double, or instances of objects.

 Nothing stops us from defining arrays of arrays.
 To declare an array, each of whose elements is an array of int: